What is CapEx and OpEx

 A business that wants to boost its profits and book value can opt to incur a capital expense by purchasing a new machine rather than leasing one.
 It will have to deduct a small portion of it as an expense in that accounting year.
 In such a case, the business’ balance sheet would indicate a higher value of assets and net income.
 It also means that it would save very little on tax.

 Taking Control of CapEx and OpExIt is obvious that operational expenses and capital expenses together account for a fairly large percentage of the company annual budget.
 When you’re trying to cut costs and improve bottom line, it is a better catch balance between CapEx and OpEx, than cutting either or both budgets.
-When juggling CapEx and OpEx it is vital to have expense approval processes streamlined and transparent, so that you had full control.
+When managing huge CapEx projects and juggling CapEx and OpEx it is vital to have expense approval processes streamlined and transparent, so that you had full control.
 CapEx Approval and Opex Management Software by Comindware delivers all the necessary tools for thorough expenses management, workflow automation and improved employees collaboration.

 Posted on: in Tips and Tricks